npdeloss/meirlop/README.md

 Determine enrichment of motifs in a list of scored sequences.

 positional arguments:
-  motif_matrix_file     A motif matrix file in JASPAR format. output_dir            Create this directory and write output to it.
+  motif_matrix_file     A motif matrices file in JASPAR format. output_dir            Create this directory and write output to it.

 optional arguments: